How to Have a Frugal $42 Weekly Grocery Budget

 A couple of months ago, a good friend of mine and I sat down to look at her budget.
 Her husband is a teacher and they have two growing boys.
 They were on an extremely limited income, especially with summer vacation approaching and the loss of coaching income.
 I went through this process with her that I’m going to share with y’all, and it has completely revolutionized her life.

-She feels confident and optimistic as she writes her grocery list and enters the store.
+She feels confident and optimistic as she writes her grocery shopping list and enters the store.
 She then leaves the grocery store feeling empowered and successful.

 Last week, she texted me and said, “Thanks so much!
-You have really turned my world upside down, but it’s great.
+You have turned my world upside down, but it’s great.
 I feel so much more on top of things.”

 She’s not the only one who has told me that.